 Another University overview

 Industry and (non-)governmental organisations

-The SINReM consortium is be complemented by a range of industrial partners focused on mining and geo-resource exploration, chemical and environmental technology, development of sustainable materials and recycling technology.
-These partners work closely with the organizing universities to assure the quality of the master programme, provide visiting teachers, internships and master dissertation subjects.
+The SINReM consortium is complemented by a range of industrial partners that are focused on mining and geo-resource exploration, chemical and environmental technology and development of sustainable materials and recycling technology.
+These partners work closely with the organising universities to assure the quality of the master programme, provide visiting lecturers, internships and master dissertation subjects.

 Other industry and (non-)governmental organisations

-Partners providing internships and input in the SINReM master programme, but otherwise have a minor role.
+Partners providing internships and co-supervising master dissertation research in the SINReM master programme.

 Universidad de Santiago de Chile